top of page

 But is it strong enough and do you enforce it?
 There is no point having an ethics policy if, in practice, you never enforce or refer to it.

-When I confronted a moderator of a popular forum several years ago about why they did not call out a photographer who openly used unethical practices they responded by saying the 'photographer in question is very popular with the other members and we don't want to upset anyone.'
+When I confronted a moderator of a popular forum several years ago about why they didn't call out a photographer who openly used unethical practices they responded by saying the 'photographer in question is very popular with the other members and we don't want to upset anyone.'

 When did you last update it?
 Have you taken into account how much the birding environment has changed in the last 20 years (as to which see I Only Did it Once)?
 Do you call out or penalise members for unethical conduct?
 Do you refuse to accept images taken using unethical means?